-16 Lifestyle Changes That Lead To A Better Life For Yourself
+16 Lifestyle Changes That Create A Better Life For Yourself

 No matter how happy and content you are with your life, there may come a time where you wish it was just a little better.
-You might be the type of person who constantly tries to improve your life and is always on the lookout for something that you can do that will drastically improve your life.
+You might be the type of person who constantly makes lifestyle changes and is always on the lookout for something that you can do that will drastically create a better life.

 I’ve gone through times in my life where things were going okay—I wasn’t feeling sad, angry, or disappointed, but on the other hand, I wasn’t overjoyed either.
 I was fine; which is probably why the feeling of wanting to change my life hit me the hardest.
 I didn’t have to battle my personal demons or fight to get out a terrible situation nor was I riding a wave of happiness, I could take the time to pause and examine my life.

 I knew that it could be better—because it can always be better.
-No matter how spectacular one’s life is, there’s always room for improvement and a need to shake up the status quo.
+No matter how spectacular one’s life is, there’s always room for lifestyle changes and a need to shake up the status quo.

-So, I sought out the advice of experts on their ideas of simple ways to improve one’s life.
-No one said anything earth shattering but most were things I needed to be reminded of in order to focus on positive change.
+So, I sought out the advice of experts for their ideas of simple lifestyle changes.
+No one said anything earth-shattering but most were things I needed to be reminded of in order to focus on positive change.